Maintaining a home

 - Vibration alarms.
 Individuals with hearing impairments may need to install additional fire safety measures such as vibration alarms that notify them of a fire emergency through vibration or flashing lights.

 Government aid for home modifications

 National Disability Insurance Scheme (NDIS)

-The NDIS supports funding for home modifications for children and people under the age of 65 (or 50 for Aboriginal and Torres Strait Islander peoples), depending on the situation.
+The NDIS supports funding for home modifications for disabled children over 9 years old and disabled adults under the age of 65 (or 50 for Aboriginal and Torres Strait Islander peoples), depending on the situation.

 Commonwealth Home Support Program (CHSP)